microtick/node-operations/README.md

 seeds = "922043cd83af759dd5a0605b32991667e8fd4977@45.79.207.112:26656,f9c90511c9fd061a6cb5111c86648603622384d0@microtick.spanish-node.es:6868"
 ```

 RUNTIME-3.
 Start your node and leave it online for genesis time.
-You do not need to be present or awake at genesis time, as long as your node is running.
+You should not need to be present or awake at genesis time, as long as your node is running. (but being online might be beneficial in case problems occur)

 ```
 $ mtd unsafe-reset-all